hanscappelle/anamorphic-desqueeze-android-app/README.md

 - Start from your typical image gallery and use the share option selecting this app to open the image with.
 - Landing in this app again, select the desired image ratio and execute the resize.
-- Finally you\'ll find the result in your preferred gallery app again.
+- Finally you\'ll find the result in your preferred gallery app.

 # Features